K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Generation of extensions of valuation rings

-\mbox{ }\sn In the case of Artin-Schreier and Kummer extensions $(L|K,v)$ with Galois group $G$ we have sufficient information about the minimal polynomials $f$ of the various generators $x$ we have worked with in the previous sections, or equivalently, about their conjugates, to work out the values $vf'(x)$.
+\pars In the case of Artin-Schreier and Kummer extensions $(L|K,v)$ with Galois group $G$ we have sufficient information about the minimal polynomials $f$ of the various generators $x$ we have worked with in the previous sections, and about their conjugates, to work out the values $vf'(x)$ of their differents $f'(x)$.
 In order to do this, we can either compute $f'$, or we can use the formula

 We keep the notations from the previous sections.

 \mn